Broad Run High School

 Broad Run High School is a public secondary school in Ashburn, an unincorporated area in Loudoun County, Virginia, United States.
-Broad Run is part of the Loudoun County Public Schools system (LCPS).
-It was ranked as the #1 Best Public High School in Loudoun County and the #9 Best Public High School in Virginia by U.S. News in 2020.
+Broad Run is part of the Loudoun County Public Schools (LCPS) system.
+It was ranked as the #8 Best Public High School in Loudoun County and #51 in Virginia by U.S. News in 2025.

-Originally a rural school serving all of eastern Loudoun County, the growth of the county's population beginning in the mid-1990s has resulted in systematic reduction of Broad Run's attendance area as it spun off eight of the district's high schools from within its original boundaries.
-Initial surroundings of farm fields have been replaced by housing tracts and the school now possesses one of the most culturally diverse student populations in the region.
-Broad Run High School is also located in one of the most affluent zip codes and counties in the country with recorded median income of more than $100,000 per household.
-After a period of high construction in the early 2000s, the number of high schools in the area stayed the same until Briar Woods and Freedom High School opened in 2005, John Champe High school in 2012, Rock Ridge High School in 2014, and Riverside High School completed construction in 2015.

 In 1969, Loudoun County opened its third public high school amidst corn fields in Ashburn to accommodate the growing student populations resulting from new housing developments in the unincorporated communities in the eastern half of the county.
-Since then, the county population has increased nearly sevenfold (most of it in the east), straining education budgets, infrastructure, and local politics.
-For Ashburn, this has resulted in constantly shifting attendance boundaries as new schools are constantly being opened, at all levels, elementary, middle, and high.
+Since then, the county population has increased more than twelvefold (most of it in the east), straining education budgets, infrastructure, and local politics.
+For Ashburn, this has resulted in constantly shifting attendance boundaries, as new schools are frequently being opened at all levels: elementary, middle, and high.

+Broad Run initially served all of eastern Loudoun County's population; however, since the mid-1990s, its attendance area has steadily shrunk, as numerous new high schools have been built to accommodate the county's rapid population growth driven by the tech boom.
+While Loudoun County's population continues to grow, enrollment in LCPS peaked in 2019 and has since declined.
+As a result, new school construction has closed, with Lightridge High School (opened in 2020) being the most recent school to reduce Broad Run's attendance area, and no additional high schools scheduled to open in LCPS until 2028.

 The area's student demographics have significantly changed as well: Loudoun County's residents are now the country's most affluent (per capita), and its ethnic composition continues to diversify as foreign immigration into Northern Virginia increases.

-Before the 2011–2012 school year, additional lockers were installed due to increases in the school's population.
+Broad Run High School is also located in one of the most affluent zip codes in the country, with a recorded median income of exceeding $160,000 per household as of 2025.